pellepelster/solidblocks/doc/content/test/_index.md

 ## Test Contexts

 Different test functions and assertions are grouped logically in test contexts, and can assert different infrastructure related properties and behaviors.
-Tests contexts can also be derived from other test contexts, for example the
+Tests contexts can also be derived from other test contexts, for example a `CloudInitTestContext` ❶ can directly be derived from the `SSHTestcontext` because it also uses SSH under the hood.

+Resources created from the different test contexts are cleaned up when all tests are run, except when the `cleanupAfterTestFailure` is set to `false` which then leaves everything in place for debugging purposes.

 ```kotlin
 {{% include "/snippets/solidblocks-test-gradle/src/test/kotlin/solidblocks/test/gradle/TestContexts.kt" %}}